daniellerner10/student-learning-platform/src/docs/implementation_plan.md

     - [ ] Perform security testing
     - [ ] Conduct performance and load testing (200 concurrent users)
     - [ ] Implement type-safe test fixtures and mocks
+    - [ ] Ensure mocking is only used for tests, never for dev/prod

 21. **Documentation**
     - [ ] Generate API documentation with Swagger/OpenAPI and TypeScript